Unsafe food and plants for pets

 - Aloe Vera

-While Aloe Vera is known for its medicinal properties, it can cause vomiting, diarrhea, and other digestive issues in cats and dogs.
+While Aloe Vera is known for its medicinal properties, it can cause vomiting, diarrhoea, and other digestive issues in cats and dogs.

 - Azaleas

 A popular garden plant, but they are toxic to pets.
-Ingesting the leaves can cause vomiting, diarrhea, and even death in cats and dogs.
+Ingesting the leaves can cause vomiting, diarrhoea, and even death in cats and dogs.

 - Lilies